microchip-pic-avr-solutions/epc9153-power-sync-buck-acmc/readme.md

     #define BUCK_VOUT_TOLERANCE_MIN     (float)0.100   // Output voltage tolerance [+/-]

 ###### Please note:
 The tolerance settings above include the transient response at a maximum load step.
 The value for maximum output voltage tolerance 'BUCK_VOUT_TOLERANCE_MAX' is observed by the fault handler.
 Should the output voltage reading divert from the most recent reference voltage value by more than the given range, the converter will be shut down and a REGULATION ERROR will be indicated.
-The power supply will automatically recover as soon as the fault condition has been cleared and the recover delay period specified by BUCK_REGERR_RECOVERY_DELAY in line #527 of the EPC9153 hardware description header file has expired.
+The power supply will automatically recover as soon as the fault condition has been cleared and the recovery delay period specified by BUCK_REGERR_RECOVERY_DELAY, declared in the EPC9148 hardware description header file, has expired.
+The fault trip sensitivity can be adjusted by changing the BUCK_REGERR_TRIP_DELAY declaration.

 (line numbers given may be subject to change)